arminiranpour/CNaghsh-next/README.md

 ## Database configuration

-The repository now includes `apps/web/.env` and `apps/web/prisma/.env` with a default development connection string.
+The repository now includes `apps/web/.env` with a default development connection string.
 Update the value if your local database credentials differ.

 > **Why the `schema=public` suffix?** Prisma issues migrations inside the specified schema.
 Explicitly pinning the schema prevents the CLI from falling back to a restricted default (which previously triggered `P1010` permission errors for the `postgres` user during `pnpm prisma migrate deploy`).